Loren J. Giesler, Extension Plant Pathologist

 The soybean cyst nematode (SCN) (Heterodera glycines) is a plant-parasitic roundworm.
 There are three main stages to the life cycle of the soybean cyst nematode.
 The cycle starts in the spring when temperature and moisture levels are adequate for egg hatch to release the juvenile nematode.
 Once a juvenile penetrates a soybean root, it moves through the root to the vascular tissue.
 In the vascular tissue the nematode establishes a feeding site.
 It then continues to feed and swell and eventually the females burst through the root tissue.

 Eggs are produced mostly inside the female's body with some of eggs on the outside.
 The eggs on the outside of the body hatch and juvenile nematodes re-infect soybean roots.
 The egg-filled body of the dead female is what is referred to as the cyst.
 Each cyst can contain up to 400 eggs.
-There can be 3-4 generations of SCN in a single growing season.
+There can be three to four generations of SCN in a single growing season.
 Soybean cyst nematode is the most yield limiting disease of soybean in the U.S.

 Disease Symptoms